-- Our ability to realize value from any product candidates developed under our agreements with I-Mab will depend in part on I-Mab's activities and willingness to fund future development and the timing and outcome of our dispute with I-Mab of which we cannot predict the outcome and could materially adversely affect our ability to operate our business and financial results. - We may be unable to adequately maintain and protect our intellectual property rights, including our licenses under collaboration agreements, which could impair the advancement of our product pipeline and our commercial opportunities. - We face intense competition and rapid technological change and the possibility that our competitors may develop therapies that are more advanced or effective than ours, which may adversely affect our financial condition and our ability to successfully commercialize our product candidates.
+- Our ability to realize value from any product candidates developed under our agreements with I-Mab will depend in part on I-Mab's activities and willingness to fund future development and the timing and outcome of our dispute with I-Mab of which we cannot predict the outcome and could materially adversely affect our ability to operate our business and financial results. - The RGC Loan Agreement contains restrictions that limit our flexibility in operating our business.
+We may be required to make a prepayment or repay the outstanding indebtedness earlier than we expect if a prepayment event or an event of default occurs, including a material adverse change with respect to us, which could have a materially adverse effect on our business. - We may be unable to adequately maintain and protect our intellectual property rights, including our licenses under collaboration agreements, which could impair the advancement of our product pipeline and our commercial opportunities. - We face intense competition and rapid technological change and the possibility that our competitors may develop therapies that are more advanced or effective than ours, which may adversely affect our financial condition and our ability to successfully commercialize our product candidates.